 In addition to enhancing soil structure, some animal-derived soil supplements can enhance beneficial soil organisms.
-Apply untreated animal products nine months before harvest, or at least two weeks before planting, in a safe manner.
+Safely apply untreated animal products nine months before harvest or at least two weeks before planting.

 To remedy mineral deficiencies, use mineral-derived soil additives.
-Mineral-based amendments take a long time to break down, thus they can be used excessively.
+However, mineral-based amendments take a long time to break down.
+Thus they can be used excessively.
 That is why it is critical to do a soil test ahead of time to ensure that you do not over-apply them.

 To improve soil structure, use plant-based soil additives.
-To avoid contaminating the soil, it’s critical to find herbicide-free plant-based additives.
-Low germination rates and curled/yellowing leaves are the effect of herbicide contamination.
+To avoid contaminating the soil, finding herbicide-free plant-based additives is critical.
+Low germination rates and curled/yellowing leaves are the effects of herbicide contamination.

 Organic soil amendments

 Organic soil amendments are a terrific natural alternative to artificial fertilizers, but you should first examine your soil to see what’s already there before adding anything.
-You’ll know exactly which elements you need to add after testing, and that’s where soil amendments come in.
+After testing, you’ll know exactly which elements you need to add, and that’s where soil amendments come in.

 - Aragonite is a calcium mineral derived from the shells of mollusks.
 It’s useful to apply if your soil needs calcium but not extra magnesium because it’s low in magnesium.
 Magnesium in excess can “lock up” other nutrients, rendering them unavailable to plants.
-Aragonite has approximately as much sweetening power as limestone if your pH is low or is acidic.
+In addition, aragonite has approximately as much sweetening power as Limestone if your pH is low or acidic.

 - The term azomite is a trademarked abbreviation for “A to Z Minerals Including Trace Elements.”
 It’s old volcanic dust mined in Utah that combined with sea water 30 million years ago.
 It has more than 60 minerals that are beneficial to plant growth.